Chemistry: a gentle introduction

 Lecture - all information will be supplied via Powerpoint slides and notes which will be distributed online.

-Students should be prepared to contribute to class discussion and group work.
+Students should be prepared to contribute to class discussion.

 Are there any other costs?
 Is there anything I need to bring?